Venkata-Pavan-Kumar-Utpala/TLS-LearnPage/backend/markdown-content/CoreJava/CoreJava_Notes/CoreJava_CollectionFramework_Notes12.md

 | 7        | SortedMap              | Extends Map; maintains keys in ascending order.                                |
 | 8        | Enumeration _(Legacy)_ | Used to iterate elements in older collections; replaced by Iterator.           |

-##
+---

-## The Collection Classes:
+## The Collection Classes

 Java provides a set of standard collection classes that implement Collection interfaces.
-Some of the classes provide full implementations that can be used as-is and others are abstract class, providing skeletal implementations that are used as starting points for creating concrete collections.
+Some of the classes provide full implementations that can be used as-is and others are abstract classes, providing skeletal implementations that are used as starting points for creating concrete collections.

 The standard collection classes are summarized in the following table: